5 Grosbeaks Backyard Birders Should Know

 In the eastern U.S., rose-breasted grosbeaks are a welcome sign of spring in the eastern U.S. These birds prefer a leafy, wooded habitat but also show up at backyard feeders.
 They love sunflower seeds, but they’ll eat raw peanuts and safflower seeds, too.
-The male rose-breasted is dapper with his bright red chest patch.
+The male is dapper with his bright red chest patch.
 The female is striped brown and white.
 Check out the types of bird feeders and seed birds love best.

 Courtesy Rick Hamilton

 A telltale sign you’re looking at a blue grosbeak is the cinnamon-colored wing bars.
 Found mainly in the South, these birds look for shrubby habitats such as old fields, forest edges and riversides.
 You might lure one to a feeder with grains and seeds, as long as your backyard includes dense shrubbery.
 The male is bright blue and the female is light brown with rusty wing bars.

 Courtesy Mark Schmitt

 In the west, black-headed grosbeaks spend summers in mixed woodlands and riverside trees.
 You might spot them sipping nectar from an oriole cup or cracking sunflower seeds at bird feeders.
 Males are dull orange-brown with a black head, while females are brown and white with orange tones.
 Learn more about western birds and their eastern counterparts.

 At a whopping 9 inches, pine grosbeaks are big and a bit sluggish.
 They live in boreal coniferous forests of the far north and high mountains of the west, but a few wander into the northeastern U.S. in winter.
 If you’re lucky enough to attract one to your feeder, take note of the male’s pink coloring.
 Females and young males are gray with touches of yellow or orange.
 Follow these tips to attract winter birds.